 - Assistant Professor of Institute for Medical Engineering and Science, Massachusetts Institute of Technology (Starting January 2018)

-Tami Lieberman will be joining the MIT faculty in January 2018.
+Tami Lieberman joined the MIT faculty in January 2018.
 She leads a computational and experimental research group focused on uncovering the principles governing colonization, niche range, and personalization in the human microbiome.

 Tami trained in molecular biology and mathematics at Northwestern University, where she conducted research in the laboratory of Jon Widom and was funded by a Barry M. Goldwater Scholarship.
 She then earned a PhD in Systems Biology from Harvard University, where she conducted research in Roy Kishony’s laboratory.
 During her graduate research, Tami developed new genomic approaches for understanding how bacteria evolve during infections of individual people.
 As a postdoc in Eric Alm’s lab at MIT, she further developed and applied these genomic approaches to understand the microbes that colonize us during health.
 Tami has also made contributions to our understanding of antibiotic resistance, including the co-invention of a new platform for visualizing evolution in real time.
 Her work has been covered in the popular press, including online coverage from The Atlantic, The Wall Street Journal, National Geographic, The Boston Globe, and ArsTechnia.

 - Ph.D. in Systems Biology, Harvard University, 2014

 - B.A. in Molecular Biology and Genetics, Northwestern University, 2009